MarginaliaSearch/www.marginalia.nu/content/log/A_119_pdf/index.md

 We can see the distributions of pages 9 and 10 are fairly similar, but page 1 deviates significantly.

-Note the logarithmic scale of the y-axis of the graph:  For each page there tends to be one dominant font size, which is generally the body text.
+For each page there tends to be one dominant font size, which is generally the body text (note the logarithmic y-scale).

 The differences in distribution hints that we may want to use not per-document statistics, but per-page statistics, since particularly the font choices on the first page often deviates from the rest.
 In the case of "Can education be standardized...", font size 17 is used for the title of the document, but font size 14 is used for headings later on.